tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-scripts-to-detect-data-warehouse.md

-Results of above queries aren&#8217;t always issues.
-They are just rare, you&#8217;ve to look at them closely and make sure there is a reason for each choice.
+Results of above queries aren't always issues.
+They are just rare, you've to look at them closely and make sure there is a reason for each choice.
 Also, you may use different naming conventions that make these queries void.
-In that case, I hope you&#8217;re able to alter them to your needs.
+In that case, I hope you're able to alter them to your needs.

 Follow me on Twitter! @[SamuelVanga][5]